 Accountability.
 I have a writing partner and we exchange pages every Sunday.
 I have a writer’s group and we exchange pages as well.
 The writer’s group has been going for two years, twice a month, and it has kept me on point.

-Do you, and/or, how do you find time to develop your creative process?
+How do you find time to develop your creative process?

 I try to write something every day.
 I journal for fun, and I edit my works in progress almost daily.